 The School of Radiologic Technology supports the intent of WV Code 30-23, “to ensure minimum standards of education, training and experience for radiologic technologists”.

-With respect to the WV Code, UHC School of Radiologic Technology neither endorses or discourages students who seek employment during their involvement with the training program.
+With respect to the WV Code, UHC School of Radiologic Technology neither endorses nor discourages students who seek employment during their involvement with the training program.

 Clinical and didactic schedules related to the training program WILL NOT be altered by the demands of such employment.

-If you choose to reapply, you must complete and submit a new application form and update all academic records.
+UHC School of Radiologic Technology does NOT waitlist candidates or offer deferred admission.
+Candidates choosing to reapply must complete and submit a new application form and update all academic records.
 Applications are accepted by United Hospital Center and Pierpont Community and Technical College prior to January 31 of the year in which you hope to enter the training program.

-UHC boasts 100% employment at 6 months from graduation for those actively seeking employment opportunities.
+UHC School of Radiologic Technology has consistently achieved 100% employment within 6 months of graduation for those actively seeking employment opportunities.